NapLab is supported by readers. When you buy with our links, we may earn a commission. Learn more.

 The level of motion transfer is documented in the video below.

-The all foam design, convoluted foam layers, and memory foam comfort layers work together to rapidly absorb and dissipate motion.
+The all-foam design, convoluted foam layers, and memory foam comfort layers work together to rapidly absorb and dissipate motion.

 The extremely low motion transfer makes Tempurpedic a great choice for couples.

 In our motion transfer chart, which visualizes our accelerometer data, we can see the highest motion peaks from 0 to 0.19 seconds.
-Motion drops off dramatically immediately thereafter.

 Tempurpedic Cloud Breeze Motion Transfer Chart